kubevault/website/content/articles/how-to-secure-kubernetes-secrets-with-vault-using-kubevault/index.md

  Within Kubernetes clusters, KubeVault is an operator that automates the deployment, maintenance, and lifetime of HashiCorp Vault.
 For cloud-native programs, it ensures automation, scalability, and security while streamlining secret management.

-This tutorial will demonstrate how to use KubeVault to run and secure kubenetes secret with vault using kubevault.
+This tutorial will demonstrate how to secure kubernetes secret with vault using kubevault.
 Regardless of your role—security specialist, cloud architect, or DevOps engineer—this comprehensive tutorial will help you build a robust Kubernetes secret management system.

 ## Why Vault in Kubernetes

 A robust open-source secrets management application, HashiCorp Vault is made to safeguard, store, and control access to sensitive information, such as API keys, passwords, and certificates.
 It provides encryption, access control, dynamic secrets, and audit logging to increase security.

 Despite lacking automatic secret rotation, fine-grained access control, and robust encryption, Kubernetes comes with an integrated Secrets API.
 Vault overcomes these limitations with faultless policy-based access management, dynamic secret generation, and end-to-end encryption.
 It supports a number of authentication methods, including as OIDC, AppRole, and Kubernetes service accounts, to ensure secure access to important data.
 Businesses can also fulfill compliance requirements with the help of Vault's audit logging and monitoring capabilities.

-A robust open-source secrets management application, HashiCorp Vault is made to safeguard, store, and control access to sensitive information, such as API keys, passwords, and certificates.
-It provides encryption, access control, dynamic secrets, and audit logging to increase security.
+From this article, we can know, how to secure kubernetes secret with vault using KubeVault without requiring laborious human processes.
+Applications can dynamically retrieve secrets without modifying their code thanks to the Vault Agent Injector's interaction with Kubernetes workloads.
+This improves scalability, automation, and security while reducing operating overhead.

- Despite lacking automatic secret rotation, fine-grained access control, and robust encryption, Kubernetes comes with an integrated Secrets API.
-Vault overcomes these limitations with faultless policy-based access management, dynamic secret generation, and end-to-end encryption.
-It supports a number of authentication methods, including as OIDC, AppRole, and Kubernetes service accounts, to ensure secure access to important data.
-Businesses can also fulfill compliance requirements with the help of Vault's audit logging and monitoring capabilities.
+By using KubeVault to operate HashiCorp Vault in Kubernetes, organizations may obtain improved security, automated secret rotation, and easier maintenance, ensuring a faultless, secure workflow for cloud-native apps.

 ## Deploy Vault on Kubernetes
 ### Pre-requisites